FAQs

 What is a “progressive die”?

-A “progressive die” is a series of punch press tools that have been specially designed to perform all the punching, cutting, coining, and bending required to produce a metal part through a multistep process.
+A “progressive die” is a series of punch press tools that have been specially designed to perform all the punching, cutting, coining, and bending required to produce a metal part through a multi-step process.
 In progressive die stamping, a strip of metal is fed through all stations of the progressive stamping die; each station performs one or more operations until the part is completed.

 Do I need a progressive die to manufacture my parts?